cap-js-community/event-queue/docs/configure-event/index.md

 ### Timezone Configuration

 The Event-Queue framework provides flexibility in handling timezones for periodic events.
-A central setting, `cronTimezone`, can be configured to define the global timezone used when calculating the cron schedule for all events.
+A central setting, [cronTimezone](/event-queue/setup/#initialization-parameters), can be configured to define the global timezone used when calculating the cron schedule for all events.
 This allows events to execute according to specific local time zones rather than Coordinated Universal Time (UTC), which is useful for applications operating across different regions.